 Things to know and bring:

-Please make sure to bring a FLASHLIGHT, as the lights will be off the entire night inside of Paxton Manor.
+Please make sure to bring a FLASHLIGHT, as the lights will be off the entire night inside of Carlheim Manor.

 Please also feel free to bring any equipment that you have: paranormal investigation equipment; recording devices; cameras; video cameras; etc. Your investigators will have theirs as well, but the more the merrier.

-You should bring your chargers and/or extra batteries for any equipment you bring, as many times batteries are drained quickly inside of Paxton Manor…
+You should bring your chargers and/or extra batteries for any equipment you bring, as many times batteries are drained quickly inside of Carlheim Manor…

 Here are some images from past paranormal investigations.

-The Paxton Estate was bequeathed for the benefit of needy children by Mrs. Rachel Paxton (c.
+The Carlheim Estate was bequeathed for the benefit of needy children by Mrs. Rachel Paxton (c.
 1826-1921) upon her death.
 A trust was established in memory of her beloved daughter, Margaret, so that this vision could be perpetuated.
 The 16.75 acre parcel that remains today has, in various ways, fulfilled that charter since the original bequest.
-The latest chapter, marked by The Arc of Loudoun at the Paxton Campus, began in 2009.
+The latest chapter, marked by The Arc of Loudoun, began in 2009.